Miami Divorce Attorneys

 Divorce is an emotional trauma, but without the right team, it can also become a legal and financial nightmare.
-Rafool, LLC, has successfully litigated some of the toughest, most notorious divorces in recent Florida history.
+Rafool, PLLC are experienced Miami divorce attorneys who have successfully litigated some of the toughest, most notorious divorces in recent Florida history.
 We will be there for you no matter what direction your marriage dissolution takes.

 Working to bring you a fair decision on alimony and spousal support